Books

 (3) Otaku has a different meaning in America than in Japan.
 While her it refers to an anime lover of a high degree, in Japan it means someone who’s creepily obsessed with anything, or just sort of weird in general.
 Not a nic term there, but here people use it with the pride only nerds have.
 XD Like me.
 Cry.
 I’m sure otaku could mena “Creepliy obsessed anime fan” in Japan as well, but it doesn’t mean that selectively.

 As far as books go, I suggest (as always) The Sight but David Clement-Davies.
 Everything I wish for in a book.
-Thick atmosphere, well developed plot and characters, doesn’t cater to the “perfect happy flowers ending!! :D” , the scenery is amazing…
+Thick atmosphere, well developed plot and characters, doesn’t cater to the “perfect happy flowers ending!! :D :D :D” , the scenery is amazing…

 I was looking for “His Dark Materials” since i hear so much about it, but I was out of town and the book store there had nothing.
 Next time I go to Borders, I’ll see about that.